A-beginner-2114/Learning_repo/README.md

 Just Taking off with GitHub
 This is a repsitory created just for my learning purposes.

-Anyways that was a good start.
+And the python files added are just my practicing time codes Anyways that was a good start  :)